 Because Diesel had asked me to never call her on the phone anymore, I didn’t call her for her birthday and instead sent her a Hallmark card.
 That did not go over well.
 She tore into me that I was “over the line” in sending her that simple card (which I only had signed with my name because I knew “love” was about as bad as a certain c-word with her).
 A few days after she called me every name and slur in the book over AIM, she apologized saying that it was just the stress of senior year getting to her, and that I was “lucky she still loved me.”
 It’s okay if she said it but if I said it, oh boy.
 And that right there was a massive red flag amongst all the smaller ones that I still had failed to see.

-Everything came to an end on Christmas Day of 2004.
+Everything came to an end on Christmas Day.
 My parents were not doing well, I wasn’t doing well and everything in our lives and home was off.
 After our dinner, with a special plate set at Hannah’s seat with an offering of yams, her favourite vegetable, my mom asked if I was going to call Diesel and wish her a Happy Christmas.
 I was hesitant as she had told me to not call her on the phone but it was, after all, Christmas.
 With a lot of anxiety, I dialed her number and was confronted by her father almost immediately.
 I’ve mentioned this before, but after I asked for Diesel, he responded with something along the lines of “Don’t you ever call here again you goddamn k*** or it’ll be the last fucking thing you ever do!
 That’s all over now, Chanukah Boy!” in a thick, nearly unintelligible Boston accent, and with an obvious hint of drunkenness.

 I never again spoke to Diesel and I never saw her after that (on purpose).
 I was devastated at first, but once I began talking with my real friends, I slowly started to understand what a blessing I had been given.
 I started to see through the fog and realized just how manipulated I had been, and how clouded my judgments had become due to her constant abuse.
 I had even slumped in my grades and in my musical practice during that relationship because I always had to make time for her which meant less time for studying and less effort in my essays.
 I comprehended that I had more friends than I had previously thought, as she had controlled who I could and could not see or speak to.
 After making arrangements with my companions and colleagues, I soon deleted my email and AIM name and created a new one as Diesel had my passwords and I didn’t want her to know how to contact me ever again.